lanebo1/open-labs-share/content/docs/2025/open-labs-share/week2.md

 - **User 05**: As a student, I want to submit lab solutions by uploading files to the platform
   - *Acceptance Criteria*: File upload to MinIO, submission metadata stored in Labs DB
-  - *Technical Implementation*: Frontend uploads to S3/MinIO, Labs Service stores file references and metadata
+  - *Technical Implementation*: Frontend uploads to MinIO, Labs Service stores file references and metadata
   - *Priority*: High

 - **User 06**: As an educator, I want to create lab assignments through Labs Service with file attachments stored in the platform